SyntaxReference/SyntaxReference.dev/programming-languages/control-flow/loop/README.md

 for (const auto &element : myArray) { /**/ }
 for (auto const &element : myArray) { /**/ }

-// In for-each loops element declarations, if your elements are non-fundamental types,
+// In for-each loops element declarations, for performance reasons,
-// use references or const references for performance reasons.
+// if your elements are non-fundamental types, use references or const references
+// else (your elements are basic types) use the copy element syntax
 ```

 > More Info: